 Become familiar with the low glycemic food list and get to know your local farmer's market.
 You want to avoid processed foods that have high glycemic preservatives.
 Buy fresh and local ingredients from your neighbors and local farmers.

-However, organic produce usually does cost a little more in the short term because it costs more to grow vegetables and fruits when you are enriching the soils with nutrients.
-It's cheaper to just spray toxic chemicals to control pests and weeds than to use labor intensive methods but organic, sustainable methods are certainly better for the planet and for your health.
+Organic produce costs a little more because it's more expensive to grow vegetables and fruits with organic fertilizers and using labor intensive methods.
+But these organic growing methods are far better for the planet and for your health.

 Look for cookbooks and recipes that incorporate the Mediterranean style of cooking and eating.
 The traditional, Mediterranean way of cooking uses more legumes, whole grains, olive oil, raw nuts and seeds, lots of fresh produce and a little meat.
 It is rich in high fiber foods and low glycemic.

 The low glycemic recipes below will get you started.
 Are you diabetic?
 These are diabetic recipes because they do NOT raise your blood sugar.
-You can share one you have if you like!
-Check back often because we will continue to add low glycemic recipes!
+Check back often because I will continue to add low glycemic recipes!

 If you have a question about what to substitute for a particular high glycemic food go to Your Questions so I can give you some ideas.
 I would highly recommend that you do this until you are in the habit of cooking this way. |